jakob-schuster/restrander-vignette/README.md

 cd restrander-vignette
 ```

-Download and compile Restrander using the following command:
+Then, download and compile Restrander:

 ```bash
 # for the convenience of this vignette,